microsoft/calculator-specs/active/Always-on-top/README.md

 Create an “always-on-top” mode for Calculator.
 This requires making a compact view of the app for the picture-in-picture mode which supports this implementation.

 ## Goals
-- Customer can easily switch into an always-on-top mode
+- Customer can easily switch to the always-on-top mode
-- Customer can easily continue with other tasks while using always-on-top mode
+- Customer can easily continue with other tasks while using Calculator always-on-top mode
 - Customer can always and easily view/input into essential Calculator functions when using compact view
 - Customer can easily switch back to the app’s full windowed mode when leaving always-on-top mode